Old-Farmer/im-autoswitch.nvim/README.md

 - No effect in ssh.
 This plugin will not be loaded in ssh environment.
 - Still no idea how to remap "r" and "gr" to switch im.
-- No ordering when switching im really fast three times more(not necessary to fix because human can't switch that fast).
-If you really need ordering, please report an issue or make a pull request.

 ## 🚀Advanced Usage